castaway/dbix-class-book/chapters/03-Describing-database.md

 contain and request all other objects representing the database content.
 The schema object is created with connection information for the particular database it will be talking to.
-The class can be re=used to connect to a different instance of the database, with a different connection string, if needed.
+The class can be re-used to connect to a different instance of the database, with a different connection string, if needed.

-* A **Result class** should be defined for each table or view to be accessed, this is used by DBIx::Class to represent a row of results from a query done via that particular table or view.
+* A **Result class** should be defined for each table or view to be accessed. this is used by DBIx::Class to represent a row of results from a query done via that particular table or view.
 Methods acting on a row of data can be added here.

-Other types of classes can be used to extend the functionality of the schema, these will be introduced later.
+Other types of classes can be used to extend the functionality of the schema.
+These will be introduced later.

 <a name="#a-word-about-namespaces"></a>